Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 Common Tactics Criminals Use for Identity Theft

-In the following section, we’ll explore the different types of identity theft to remain vigilant against.
+In the following section, we’ll explore the different types of identity theft in more detail.

 Phishing is a method where scammers send deceptive emails that appear genuine, such as an email from your bank requesting you to confirm your account details.
 Criminals have also adopted a technique called SMiShing, which involves sending fraudulent text messages.
 SMiShing is similar to phishing, where you might receive a deceptive text message asking you to verify a purchase or account information.